opentripplanner/OpenTripPlanner/doc/templates/sandbox/siri/SiriAzureUpdater.md

-# Siri Azure Updater
+# SIRI Azure Updater

-This is a sandbox extension developed by Skånetrafiken that allows OTP to fetch Siri ET & SX messages through *Azure Service Bus*.
+This is a sandbox extension developed by Skånetrafiken that allows OTP to fetch SIRI ET & SX messages through *Azure Service Bus*.
 It also enables OTP to download historical data from en HTTP endpoint on startup.